freeflowuniverse/crystallib/crystallib/data/doctree/testdata/includetest/riverlov/inner.md

-this is an innter page
+this is an inner page

 !!wiki.include page:'inner2.md'